-At the same time, legislation has been proposed at both the state and federal levels to restrict the ability of unions to collect and spend funds for legislative and political activity.
-These bills would prohibit unions from using dues to fund voter registration, lobbying and all forms of political communication.
+At the same time, legislation has been proposed at both the state and federal levels to restrict the ability o unions to collect and spend funds for legislative and political activity.
+These bills would prohibit unions from us dues to fund voter registration, lobbying and all forms of political communication.
 The proponents of so-called "paycheck protection" legislation argue that unions spend this money without the consent of the membership.
-However, unions are voluntary organizations that operate under majority rule, and, in fact, large majorities of union members support their unions' legislative and political activities.
+However, unions are voluntary organizations that operate under majority rule, and, in fact, large majorities of un members support their unions' legislative and political activities.

 If elected, would you co-sponsor and vote for the Employee Free Choice Act (H.R.
-1409 and S. 1560 in the 111th Congress), a bill that would require employers to honor their workers' decision to join a union after a majority of them signed a union authorization card or petition; establish first contract mediation and arbitration; and create stronger penalties for employers who interfere with, coerce or fire workers for attempting to join a union?
+1409 and S. 1560 in the 11 Congress), a bill that would require employers to honor their workers' decision to join a union after a majority them signed a union authorization card or petition; establish first contract mediation and arbitration; and crestronger union?
+YES